LaunchCodeEducation/lchs/src/chapters/git/branches.rst

 =============

-What if we want to experiment with a new feature, and we know that we will need to make several commits before its done?
+What if we want to experiment with a new feature, and we know that we will need to make several commits before it's done?
 Similarly, what if two students want to work on different parts of a project at the same time?

 For example, one student could work on some HTML code while their partner completes the CSS.
 They can both work during class to save themselves some time.
 However, their commits won't follow the same path.
 Each person will have their own version of the Git history for the same project.

-As we saw on the previous page, this is not a good idea.
+Eventually, they will combine their work.
+What happens if they need to roll back to an earlier commit?
+With different histories, this becomes complicated.

 Unless...